 If you are creating your cover letter and resume be sure not to forget about your references.

-For information on resume writing services in your area please contact your local Career Resource Centre.
+For information on resume writing services in your area please contact your local Nova Scotia Works Centre.